JohnLeber/3DMM-Face-Sample/README.md

 3) Production quality 3D Morphable Models of human faces typically seperate shape from facial expressions and have a set of eigenvectors for both.
 Some also include a third set for texture of the face.
 4) Finally, I have not attempted to optimize performance (via threading, vectorization, cache coherency etc).

+## Further Reading

+1) For more information on the DirectX rendering method use in this application see "Introduction To 3D Game Programming With Directx 9.0C: A Shader Approach" by Frank Luna.
+2) [Steve Brunton's youtube](https://www.youtube.com/watch?v=XwTW_YA3HG0) channel includes several videos on how to use singular value decomposition (SVD) to efficiently represent human faces in 2D.